diagnostic · open source · runs locally

 How Kelvin works

-Your pipeline reads a context and makes a decision.
+Your pipeline reads context and makes a decision — RAG, agents, classifiers, whatever you've built.
 That context has structure — sections, clauses, rules, records.
 Kelvin exploits that structure to derive test cases from the corpus itself.
 No labels required.
 The structure writes the tests.

 The measurement